ali-zeynali/home/README.md

 ## **Publications**
+*	Data-driven Competitive Algorithms for Online Knapsack and Set Cover [AAAI 2021]
 *   Competitive Algorithms for the Online Multiple KnapsackProblem with Application to Electric Vehicle Charging [ACM SIGMETRICS 2020]
 *   More is coming soon ...